 If you have access to a conventional or microwave oven and a sink, you can easily prepare a quick breakfast or even your own whole meals.
 If you bring along quick-cooking oats or even old-fashioned, all you need to do is add water and microwave for a minute.
 Then use the available fruit from the breakfast bar.

 Wherever you find yourself, be creative and think outside the box with what is available locally.
 Do your research on the cuisines of the places you’ll be visiting and plan in advance how to make the best use of these cultural offerings.

 Keep in mind that, while traveling, you may need to rely temporarily on prepackaged or even lightly-processed foods, depending on the details of your situation.
 These foods are still preferable to veering off your plant-based diet.
-At least in industrialized nations, there are lots of options when it comes to these as well, everything from prepackaged vegan Asian noodle dishes or whole grain ramen to dehydrated bean soups that only require boiling water to prepare.
-Ethnic food shops or the ethnic foods aisle of natural grocery stores are good places to hunt for these types of “healthier” prepared, portable foods that truly run the gamut of possibilities.
+At least in industrialized nations, there are many options when it comes to these as well, everything from prepackaged vegan Asian noodle dishes or whole grain ramen to dehydrated bean soups that only require boiling water to prepare.
+Ethnic food shops or the ethnic foods aisle of natural grocery stores are good places to hunt for these “healthier” prepared, portable foods that truly run the gamut of possibilities.

 Have the Time of Your Life

 As you can see, there’s no good reason for a vegan with wanderlust to stay stuck at home!
 With a little research and planning, you should be able to travel the globe with only the most minimal of limitations.